-UI (Unemployment Insurance) Variables
+UI/EI (Unemployment Insurance/Employment Insurance) Variables

 Variables providing some detail on the structure of up to two UI claims for each individual in receipt of UI on the SPSD are given.
 Included are data related to the start date of a claim, the type of claim, and weeks on UI in the various phases (e.g. Regional Extended Benefits).
-Variables are drawn from a 1% random sample (about 40,000 records) of Employment and Immigration Canada administrative data files on individuals in receipt of UI.
+Variables come from matching EFC UI claimants with a 10% random sample (about 400,000 records in the base year) of Human Resources Development Canada administrative data files on individuals in receipt of UI/EI.